-President Trump bans transgender people from the US military
+Trump's transgender military ban approved by US supreme court - CBBC Newsround

 One law allowing people to use certain public toilets was described as "illegal and dangerous".

-The US military spends $6.2 billion (£4.7 billion) on healthcare for people in the army, navy, air force and marines.
+The US military spends $6.2 billion (£4.7 billion) on healthcare for people in the army, navy, air force and marines a year.

 A research company in America believes that only 0.13% of that money is spent on transgender service personnel - that's $8.4 million (£6.4 million).